International Baccalaureate

 What will be the requirements for admission?

 All students who are interested in the programme will submit an application.
 The application process is designed to guide sophomores’ thinking about their potential participation, share their reason for wanting to be admitted into the programme and collect recommendation information.
 The CP Team will review the application and may consider transcript, character and personality recommendations, discipline referrals and attendance as well as the application items in making the decision of acceptance.
+There is a set number of spots for each cohort for the programme.

 Who can apply?